Parish Voice – a new community voice for the Isle of Wedmore

 Wedmore Parish Council's meeting was recorded for the first time on 15 October 2014.
 Here is the complete meeting:

 In 2002 Wedmore Parish Council initiated the Isle Of Wedmore Community Appraisal and Parish Action Plan.
 To date it is by far the most comprehensive research into how the Parishioners of Wedmore want our village to develop - and indeed one of the most comprehensive appraisals conducted anywhere in the country.
-Other parishes still refer to it as a shining example of how it should be done.
+But it needs updating.

 In 2004 this Plan was formally adopted by the Parish Council.
-Why is it so important?
+Why was it so important?
 Simply because, with 795 respondents in the Parish, it is statistically still the most robust analysis of what we all want that exists anywhere.
+But the Parish Council did nothing about it.

 An exhibition of the Community Appraisal was held in Wedmore Village Hall and you can read the complete findings by clicking on the following link: